 This webinar provided an overview of the major changes for calendar year 2019 UDS data collection and reporting activities (to be reported Feb.
 2020).

 FQHC Webinar Series

 Learn how to get started.
 We’ll review what you need to consider when developing your telehealth program, from selecting equipment to policy issues you need to consider.
 Hear from a FQHC success story on how they did it.

-Building on the HITEQ Center’s previous webinars that introduced an Analytic Capability Assessment, building a roadmap for action and using data governance to maximize the value of data, the third webinar in this series explores how to grow and sustain these efforts.
+Building on the HITEQ Center’s previous webinars that introduced an Analytic Capability Assessment, building a roadmap for action and using data governance to maximize the value of data, the third webinar in this series explored how to grow and sustain these efforts.
 Too often, analytic initiatives and data capacity building are based on the heroics of a few individuals.
 In times of high turnover and changing priorities, how can we make data driven decision-making part of a health center’s culture?
-This webinar will introduce the Data Strategy Worksheet, a tool developed by the Center for Care Innovation to help align data strategy with organizational strategy, as well as explore ways to implement a Data Services function.
+This webinar introduced the Data Strategy Worksheet, a tool developed by the Center for Care Innovation to help align data strategy with organizational strategy, as well as explored ways to implement a Data Services function.
 Even small agencies with scarce resources can develop the skillset, mindset, and toolset to embed and sustain a data driven culture.